 From Cox Automotive, $200 Car Detailing | Winner - Kellen Laker, Team One

-We hope everyone enjoyed Auto Breakfast presented by PlaceIQ!
+We hope everyone enjoyed this year's Auto Breakfast!

-We are beyond grateful to those who attended, the knowledgable speakers and especially to our sponsors who helped make all the magic happen.
+We are beyond grateful to those who attended, the knowledgeable speakers, and especially to our sponsors who helped make the magic happen.
 This year’s event was presented by PlaceIQ, and supported by Alphonso, Media IQ, Cox Automotive, Foursquare, IHS Markit, Thinknear, and US News.

 - "I had a great time.
 I've been to many of these talks and this was the first time my attention was kept through the entire presentation."